epimorphics/deployment-mapper/README.md

       branch: "master|main"
 ```

 The `deployments` section is a list of environment patterns.
-Each of which has the environment name as a key and a `tag` or `branch` regular expression.
+Each of which has the environment name as a key and a `tag` or `branch` regular expression (or both).
 If the pushed git reference is a tag it will be matched against the tag patterns, otherwise it will be matched against the branch patterns.
-The patterns can include `{ver}` which is mapped to a loose regular expression for sequences of digits and `.` characters as used in normal semver tagging.
+The patterns can include `{ver}` which is mapped to a loose regular expression for sequences of digits and `.` characters as used in semver tagging.

-The first environment which matches the ref is chosen, if no envionment patterns match then no outputs are bound.
+The first environment which matches the ref is chosen, if no environment patterns match then no outputs are bound.

-The generated `image` name follows the pattern:
+The generated `image` name follows the pattern

-    {organisation}/{env}/{name}
+    {name}/{env}

-For example: `epimorphics/production/myapp`
+For example: `epimorphics/myapp/production`

-The `image.organisation` value is optional and defaults to `epimorphics` but can be finer grain, e.g. `epimorphics/ea-eks-cluster`.

 The `aws` information is extracted from the specification by this action just to avoid later workflow steps having to do a repeat parse.
 The `aws.region` is optional and defaults to `eu-west-1`.